 But how exactly have they changed?

-Sortlist decided to conduct a survey with almost 1000 respondents across France, Belgium, Germany, Spain, and the Netherlands to discover the different ways in which generations tend to interact with social media, and social tools, as a response to the Covid-19 pandemic.
+Sortlist decided to conduct a survey with almost 1000 respondents across France, Belgium, Germany, Spain, and the Netherlands to discover how different generations use social media, and social tools, as a response to the Covid-19 pandemic.
 With just over half the surveyed under the age of 35, and the rest over the age of 60, we were able to conclude these main generational differences:

 Lockdown, quarantine, isolation… we’ve never spent so much time indoors with so few people.
 The main things we all turned to were social tools to keep us busy.
-78% of Gen Zers and millennials reported an increase in the amount of time spent on social media since the start of the pandemic, and much of it has to do with finding ways of entertaining themselves.
+78% of Gen Zers and millennials reported an increase their social media presence since the start of the pandemic, and much of it has to do with finding ways of entertaining themselves.

 26% of over 60-year-olds currently on social tools joined in this past year alone.
 To make up some form for their isolation, the vast majority of this age group turned to digital social channels to keep in touch with their loved ones.